superkekko/mdwiki/README.md

 ```
 you can edit the `.md` files already presents by clicking `Edit` link in bottom of the pages.
 You can also upload and delete images

-!!ATTENTION: in order to have the correct results in search after online editing you need to execute the [Enable/refresh search](#Enable/refresh-search)
+!!ATTENTION: in order to have the correct results in search after online editing you need to execute the [enable and refresh search](#enable-and-refresh-search)!!

 ## To do
 - [ ] add a load more feature